morphatic/feathers-auth0-strategy/README.md

 > When extending `setup`, `super.setup(path, app)` should always be called, otherwise events and real-time connection authentication will no longer work.

-If you're the kind of person to dig into source code, you'd find that the `Auth0Service` overrides `setup()` but it does **NOT** call `super.setup(path, app)`.
-The problem is that the `setup()` function in the default `AuthenticationService` throws an error if the `authentication.secret` property is not set in the app config.
-Since one of the primary goals of extending the `AuthenticationService` was to avoid having to set `authentication.secret`, it was necessary to override the `setup()` function.
-However, care has been taken to apply the `connection()` and `events()` hooks that were in the original `setup()` function so that real-time connection authentication will _still_ work as expected.
-In addition, the `connection()` hook actually has to be initialized `connection('auth0')` so that the correct strategy will be used when authenticating real-time requests.
+Because the default `Authentication` service throws an error if `secret` is not set in the configuration, it is necessary to set a dummy secret in the event that `auth0` is the ONLY authentication strategy being used.
+Also, the `setup()` function is the place where the `authenticate` hook is auto-registered on services.

 ## Comments, Questions, Issues, etc